Wednesday, 27 April 2011

 The question of how LBWF manages the portfolio of public arts was prompted by my experience of trying to access, 'Linked' - an audio walk/installation by Graeme Miller.

-I appreciate it is of little consequence I expended a little more time and effort getting access to Linked than I expected however the experience prompted me to ask if various cultural strategies are pointless.
-The council has expended public funds on a variety of strategic surveys and initiatives which might be considered ineffective.Perhaps, like the provision and management of public footpaths, public art in Waltham Forest is sometimes lost in a labyrinth of strategies - a relevantly dated blank map.
+I appreciate it is of little consequence I expended a little more time and effort getting access to Linked than I expected, however the experience prompted me to ask what is the point of cultural strategies.
+The council has expended public funds on a variety of strategic surveys and initiatives which might be considered ineffective.
+Perhaps, like the provision and management of public footpaths, public art in Waltham Forest gets lost in a labyrinth of strategies - a relevantly dated blank map.

 Further afield, beyond the M25, other borough councils appear to be more inspired by London 2012.
-I was in Ipswich recently and picked up this free guide at the city library.
+I was in Ipswich recently, and I picked up this free guide at the city library.
 Below are a few scans from the 35 page A5 booklet.
 It is available for download via Ipswich Council website.

 Here is another site about public art

-Tuesday 5 April 2011
+Tuesday, 5 April 2011

 a field student of highway contraventions